Was your home built between the mid 1960s and late 1970s? If so, it may have aluminum wiring.

 Some insurers will not provide or renew insurance coverage on these homes without an inspection by the Electrical Safety Authority (ESA).
 Ask your insurance company for their requirements.
 You may need to repair or replace the wiring, and provide a copy of the ESA Certificate of Inspection to the insurer.

-If repairs are required, remember that if you’re hiring someone to do electrical work in your home, by law it must be a Licensed Electrical Contractor.
-It is recommended you hire one familiar with aluminum wiring.
-Before making the repairs, the Licensed Electrical Contractor should do an assessment and take out any necessary permits so the work is subject to review and inspection by ESA.
-Be sure to obtain a copy of the Certificate of Inspection for your records.
+If you need to hire someone to do the repairs, by law it must be a Licensed Electrical Contractor.
+Make sure you hire one familiar with aluminum wiring.
+The Licensed Electrical Contractor should first assess the job and take out any necessary notifications with ESA.
+The ESA can then review the electrical work.
+Be sure to get a copy of the ESA Certificate of Inspection from your Licensed Electrical Contractor for your records.

-Myth: Aluminum wiring was recalled because it is known to be a fire hazard.
+Myth: Aluminum wiring was recalled as a known fire hazard.

-Fact: Aluminum wiring itself is safe if proper connections and terminations are made, without damaging the wire, and any devices used are approved for use with aluminum wire.
+Fact: Aluminum wiring itself is safe, if properly connected and terminated without damaging the wire.
+Any devices used must be approved for use with aluminum wire.

 Myth: Aluminum wiring is no longer used for interior wiring systems.

-Fact: The Ontario Electrical Safety Code (the Code) permits the installation of aluminum wiring.
-It may still be used today for interior wiring systems in residential homes, as well as other structures such as large commercial and industrial feeders.
-Electrical distribution companies use it widely throughout their distribution systems as well, including the supply service cable to most residences.
+Fact: The Ontario Electrical Safety Code allows the installation of aluminum wiring.
+It is used for interior wiring systems in residential homes, and structures such as large commercial and industrial feeders.
+Electrical distribution companies also use it throughout their distribution systems.
+This includes the supply service cable to most residences.